What is skin cancer?

 The main symptom of skin cancer is a new or changing bump, growth, lesion, mole, or rough patch of skin.
-Not all skin cancers look the same.
+Not all skin cancers look alike.

 A normal mole is solid tan, brown, dark brown, or flesh colored.
 Its edges are well defined.
 It’s usually smaller than 1/4 inch in diameter (not bigger than a pencil eraser).
 It has a round or oval shape.
-It should be flat or dome-like.
+It is flat or dome-like.

-The ABCDE rule can help you remember what to look for when you’re checking moles on your skin.
+The ABCDE rule can help you remember what to look for when you’re checking for moles.
 If you notice any of these signs, talk to your doctor right away.

 - A for asymmetry – Mole is not symmetrical.
 This means it’s not the same on both sides.
 If it was folded in half, the two halves wouldn’t match.